School of Humanities, Religion & Philosophy

-I am a second year Postgraduate Researcher at York St John University, in the School of Humanities, Relgion and Philosophy.
+I am a third year Postgraduate Researcher at York St John University, in the School of Humanities, Relgion and Philosophy.
 I completed my Undergradaute degree in English Literature at York St John (2014) and my Masters in Contemporary Literature at York St John university (2015).
 I began my part-time PhD in June 2017, researching contemporary depictions of masculine identities in contemporary African American literature.
 I am also a part-time hourly paid lecturer working on the BA English Literature programme.

 Thesis Title: 'Corporeal Historiographies - decoding depcitions of African American Masculinities in contemporary Literature and Film.'

-My thesis interrogates the depiction of modern African American masculinity in the works of Colson Whitehead, Percival Everett, MK Asante, Paul Beatty and Jordan Peele, looking specifically at the relationship between masculine identities, the modern and the historical, cultural stereotyping, embodiment and African American orality.
+My thesis interrogates the depiction of modern masculine identities in the works of Colson Whitehead, Percival Everett, MK Asante, Tayari Jones and Jordan Peele, looking specifically at the relationships between the modern and the historical, cultural stereotyping, embodiment, and African American orality.

 Research Interests: I have a broad research interest in the depiction of gendered identities in American fiction, literary non-fiction, poetry and film.
 Alongside this, I have a research interest in Science Fiction, Urban Fantasy, modern British, American and Post Colonial literature, with a focus on cartographies, gendered spaces, dystopia / utopia and speculative futures.

 Jackson, T ' Memory and Masculinity - Jordan Peele's Get Out (2017) Humanities, Religion and Philosophy Research Conference, York St John University, June 2018.

 Jackson, T 'On Octavia Butler's Kindred' Terra Two: An Ark for Off-World Survival Launch Event, York St John University, September 2017.